 Zinc sustains our health in many ways, making it an essential nutrient.
 (It's literally found in every cell of your body!)
 Besides supporting our immune systems, metabolism, and brain health, zinc also helps in the production of the key sex hormone testosterone.

 Why is this important?
 Because low testosterone is associated with low libido, fatigue, and even erectile dysfunction.
 Testosterone significantly increases sex drive, making zinc a bedrock for sexual function.
-According to one study, zinc is essential for male fertility.
+According to one study, zinc is essential for male fertility15.

 Consider upping your intake of these zinc-heavy foods: